nkh/ftl/README.md

 ftl.eb: example of how to add extra binding.
 It contains an incremental search example. ftl.et: example of how to tag files with their git status

+see resources/ for your ftlrc setup and some filter examples

 ## Display